cloudberrydb/cloudberrydb/src/tools/docker/ubuntu16_ppa-persistent/README.md

 # Docker container of Greenplum DB based on Ubuntu 16

-This container raises the Greenplum database in "Single Instance" mode (master and two segments in one docker container).
+This container raises the Greenplum database in "Single Instance" mode (coordinator and two segments in one docker container).
 Use docker `-v` to mount host data directory to the container `/data` directory (as in example below).

 This dockerfile is using PPA for Ubuntu 16 — https://launchpad.net/~greenplum/+archive/ubuntu/db